 Copies of this plan are available for revew at thJfferson County Office of Community & Economic Development,716 Richard Arrington Jr. Blvd.
 North-SuiteA430,Birmingham,AL35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English and may be made available in Spanish by request.
-Arrangements can also be made available upon request to meet the Special Needs Requirements of those with disabilities and those who would like to request the proposed plan in other languages.
+Arrangements can also be made available upon request to meet the Special Needs Requirements of those with disabilities andtose whwoullke to rquest the proposed plan in other Inuage complaints